oliviergimenez/my_website/content/people/current.md

 <hr>

 ![](/img/marwan.jpg)
-**Marwan Naceri** (PhD 2021-2024) is studying the demography of polar bears.
+**Marwan Naciri** (PhD 2021-2024) is studying the demography of polar bears.
 He is co-supervised by Sarah Cubaynes and Jon Aars.

 <hr>